DeepWalter/python-projects/learning_log/notes.md

 django-admin startproject <projectname>
 ```

-If you are in the directory `django`, you run
+If you are in the directory `django`, run
 ```zsh
 django-admin startproject mysite
 ```
-it will create the following files:
+will create the following files:

 ```
 django/